Join StarRocks Community on Slack

 Brief Intro to ClickHouse

 ClickHouse is an open-source database by the owner of Yandex, Russia's largest search engine.
 It has an enhanced performance compared to many commercial MPP databases, such as Vertica, InfiniDB.
-ClickHouse has gained increased popularity among companies besides Yandex, for the ordinary analytical business which is more structured and has fewer data changes, they can be put into flat tables and into ClickHouse thereafter.
+ClickHouse has gained increased popularity among companies besides Yandex for the ordinary analytical business which is more structured and has fewer data changes as these types of data can be put into flat tables and into ClickHouse.

 The competitive edges of ClickHouse to traditional big data solutions